jboss-gpe-ose/jboss_bpm_soa_rpmbuild/README.txt

 Purpose
+  - Software package management of JBoss Enterprise Application Platform v6 on Red Hat Enterprise Linux (RHEL)
-  - JBoss EAP 6 used specifically to support Red Hat JBoss BPMS, BRMS and FSW.
+  - This version of JBoss EAP 6 used specifically to support Red Hat JBoss BPMS, BRMS and FSW.
   - This RPM targets BPMS, BRMS and FSW in both OSE and traditional non-cloud, RHEL environments

 Problem